NixOS/rfcs/rfcs/0091-pure-object-prototypes.md

 };
 ```

-Meanwhile, another extension might be about using a graphical debugging,
+Meanwhile, another extension might be about using a graphical debugger,
 including a graphical inspector:
 ```
 clGraphicalDebugging = {